spencer-uk/DubaiXTClone/README.md

   <img src="./pictures/image_016.jpg" alt="V1 fix 2">
 </p>

-The schematic has been updated with those fixes and it has few notes on each change, it's just those capacitors and one wire replacing a wrong connection.
+The schematic has been updated with those fixes and it has few notes on each change, it's just those capacitors and two wires replacing some wrong connection.
+Once a new board is released those changes wil be incorporated.

 ---